yuchen-sh/News/index.md

 <!-- ## <span id="j2"><font color='darkblue' face="Georgia">RECENT NEWS</font></span> -->
+* \[05.2023\] Will attend the NSF Spectrum Week on May 13th and 14th.
+Please feel free to reach out if you'd like to have a chat there!

+* \[05.2024\] Congrats on the acceptance of recent demo paper on Data Poisoning Behaviors in Federated Learning in IEEE International Conference on Distributed Computing Systems (ICDCS) 2024!
+See you in Jersey City!

 * \[04.2024\] Invited to attend NSF CAREER CISE Workshop on 4/29-4/30.
 See you in D.C.!

 * \[04.2024\] Congrats on the acceptance of recent paper on AERPAW Digital Twin and Testbed for Signal Source Localization in the SLICES Workshop of IFIP/IEEE Networking 2024!